CosminnB/VideoPlayer/README.md

 ### Ce am implementat
-1. Progress bar cu timestamp la hover
+1. Progress bar with timestamp on hover
-2. Play/Pause din buton sau click video
+2. Play/Pause using button or click on video
 3. Playback speed settings
-4. Slider sunet
+4. Sound slider
-5. Optiune fullscreen
+5. Fullscreen option
-6. Ascundere controale dupa 4s de inactivitate sau parasirea player-ului
+6. Hiding control after 4s of inactivity or cursor leaving player.
-7. Timer pentru timp curent/timp total
+7. Timer for current time/total time